...

 It’s interesting that Steven Hawking could only find a mathematical solution for his famous model of the absolute beginning/non-beginning of time itself (at the Big Bang), by using equations with i, this imaginary number – which of course can never be counted or fractionated like an actual number.
 A notable success for imaginary solutions; Jarry would certainly be pleased.

-Jarry’s idea was that people could be de-brained of their linear assumptions about fully-definite meanings - and freed up mentally upon being confronted with the fact that all language and all other referential communication is pataphysical in nature.
-Fundamentally it’s a lot of non-specific half-empty signifiers, - incomplete until filled in by the reader or observer’s particulars.
-That’s just the nature of communicating (or conceptualizing) with any language or other symbolic referentials.
+Jarry’s idea was that people could be de-brained of their linear assumptions about rationality and fully-definite meanings – and freed up mentally upon being confronted with the fact that all language and all other referential communication is pataphysical in nature.
+Fundamentally everything just a lot of non-specific half-empty signifiers, – incomplete until filled in by the reader or observer’s particulars.
+According to Jarry that’s just the nature of communicating (or conceptualizing) with any language or other symbolic referentials.

 Jarry employs a convoluted trope in explaining the nuances of this point.
-Rather than getting muddled up in the complex niceties of empty-signifiers and their significances, (like Lévi-Strauss does), Jarry goes directly to the opposite extreme and examines the situation from there.
-Jarry wants to talk about the absolutely-full-and-not-empty-signifier.
+Rather than getting muddled up in Lévi-Strauss’s complex niceties of empty-signifiers and their significances, Jarry goes directly to the opposite extreme and begins to examine the situation from the contrapositive perspective.
+Jarry wants to talk about the absolutely-full-to-the-top-and-not-even-a-bit-empty-signifier.

-Obviously this perfect signifier of his is a virtual thing which could not exist.
+Obviously this perfect adamantine signifier of his is an oxymoronic virtual thing which could not exist in reality.
 Such a referential would cease to be referential.
 Subject and object would collapse into an isomorphic conflation.

-Jarry tells us that this non-existent virtual perfect referential is a definitive goal of pataphysics.
-Forget the other side of the equation for the moment.
+Jarry tells us that knowing this non-existent virtual perfect referential is a definitive goal of pataphysics; it’s like Nathaniel Hawthorne’s Great Carbuncle.
+So we should turn around and forget the other side of the equation for the moment.
 Forget the whole thing with fuzziness and imaginary solutions.

-Pataphysics purposes a focus on the inextricably particular, rather than the general and the categorical.
-We’re now considering the opposite of all that fuzzy empty-signifier stuff.
-In this regard Jarry significantly said that Pataphysics involves grasping “the law that governs exceptions.”
-(Any singular, particular object is absolutely exceptional, and cannot be sufficiently addressed generally, or as a member of some category.)
+‘Pataphysics, Jarry now tells us, purposes a focus on the inextricably "particular", rather than the "general and the categorical".
+Extreme precision, exceptionally particular.
+We’re now delving into the opposite of all those fuzzy empty-signifier peregrinations.
+In this regard Jarry significantly said that Pataphysics involves grasping:

-Jarry's definitive words and grammar here are inerroneous, as in the case for example of Zen’s “Sound Of One-Hand Clapping.xvi But logistically the concept is seemingly a circular conundrum, an oxymoron - since all exceptions are obviously by definition contrapositive in a situation where any governing law is applicable.
+Jarry's definitive words and grammar here are inerroneous, as in the case for example of Zen’s “Sound Of One-Hand Clapping.xvi But logistically the concept is similarly a circular conundrum, an oxymoron.
+It’s again paradoxical and absurd.
+An “exception” to a law or generalization is the odd outlier, to which a law’s definitions specifically do not apply.
+So all exceptions are obviously by definition contrapositive in a situation where any governing law is applicable.
 To the putative contrary though, in the 1970s, the Collège de 'Pataphysique in Paris published an explanatory corollary; isomorphic to Jarry’s riddle:

-“A law is fundamentally just the exception to an exception!”xvii (5)
+“A law is fundamentally just the exception to an exception!” xvii

 Despite their significant differences, like Zen, pataphysics is a conceptualizing and communications practice not detrimentally restricted by unjustifiably-assumed structural linearities and the liabilities of traditional paradigms; and yet if one would assiduously cobble together the surfeit of unrestricted elementary conceptuals made manifest in many of the other such